XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-7. Finally, Xamarin.Forms uses a standard paradigm for navigation - we used the method above (`Navigation.PushAsync`).
-However, for this to work on all platforms, we need to add in a `NavigationPage` into our UI structure.
+7. Xamarin.Forms uses a standard paradigm for navigation; we used the method above (`Navigation.PushAsync`).
+To work on all platforms, we need to add in a `NavigationPage` into our UI structure.
 Open the **App.xaml.cs** source file.

 8. Locate the assignment of the `MainPage` property in the constructor.

-9. Change the main page to be a `NavigationPage` instead - pass in the existing `MainPage` object into the constructor of the `NavigationPage`.
+9. Change the main page to be a `NavigationPage` object and pass in the existing `MainPage` object into the constructor of the new `NavigationPage`.

 ```csharp
 public App ()